scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

    StochasticFunctionCPD<D2>
       {}  ->  d]]

-In the Prisoner's dilemma, there is only one NE and this involves both player's defecting.
+In the Prisoner's dilemma, there is only one NE and this involves both players defecting.
 We can then find that the expected utility for each agent is -2 under this NE joint policy profile:

 .. code-block:: python